belgium & luxembourg

 What: Palace of the Grand Dukes, Three Towers, The Corniche, Grund, Neumunster Abbey, Wilhelmplatz Flower Market, Adolphe Bridge, Centre Gare, Patisseries, Place de Armes.

-Illnesses or mishaps: Realising that most things close in Luxembourg City on a Sunday.
-It's no fun traversing an unknown city for the first time when everything is closed.
+Illnesses or mishaps: Realising too late that most places in Luxembourg City are actually closed on a Sunday.
+It's no fun traversing an unknown city for the first time with virtually nothing open; in some places in Europe Sunday is still considered a day of rest.

-This was a trip to Luxembourg's capital Luxembourg City for an Autumnal city break flying to Charleroi in southern Belgium and then travelling on to Luxembourg.
-Luxembourg is one of the smallest states in Europe, nestled in amongst Belgium, Germany and France.
-I have been to Belgium before, and so the major focus was to be what Luxembourg had to offer, with Belgium, perhaps sadly, relegated to little more than a transit point.
-Regular readers of this site know that I love city breaks at this time of year - it's close to Christmas, orange leaves are on the trees, and there's that inescapable nip in the air - perfect conditions for a trip to a Lilliputian city with cobbled streets and dreamy spires.
+This was a trip to Luxembourg's capital Luxembourg City for a city break flying to Charleroi in southern Belgium and then travelling on to Luxembourg.
+Luxembourg is one of the smallest states in Europe, nestled in amongst Belgium, Germany, Switzerland and France.
+I have been to Belgium before, and so the principal aim was to sample what Luxembourg had to offer.
+Belgium, sadly, was relegated to no more than a transit point.
+I was vaguely curious about Luxembourg and, I reasoned, love European city breaks at Autumn time - perfect timing, then, for a micro-adventure to a Lilliputian city characterised by cobbled streets and Gothic spires perched on plateaus overlooking steep forested valleys.
+There's something about sauntering beautiful Autumnal streets and wiling away the time in warm coffee shops which seems to appeal to my inner old man.

-We pulled into Luxembourg City just before nine at the Centre Gare - the city's main rail station just outside of the old town.
-This part of town, known as Garer Quartier, is frequented by bands of unemployed men who hang around on street corners back-slapping each other and drinking cans of beer - oh, and tourists like us eager to shave a few quid off of the cost of a hotel stay.
-Apart from our cheap inter-country coach tickets the rest of Luxembourg's prices were exorbitant.
-Expect to pay at least an extra third on top of UK prices for most things.
-Staying in the Garer Quartier is your only stomachable option unless you want to pay over £100 for a night in a hotel in a more salubrious part of the city.
-I wasn't willing to do this, so we slept with the drunks, the prozzies and the undesirables of Lux City (figuratively speaking).
-The tourist mindset is normally programmed to think in terms of the diametric opposites of good and bad parts of town.
-However, in Lux City, in one of the far nicer parts of the city, we happened to pass three men in a park openly smoking crack (lighter, tin foil, tube).
-It was really shocking to see this during daytime a mere stone throw from Lux City's bristling French cafe culture and under the watchful eyes of the capital's dreamy spires.
-Like two sides of a coin, Lux City's historical sights are interlocked with drug dealers, beggars and petty criminals.
-It is a clash I found difficult to reconcile; both sides not being from the same but, seemingly, different coins entirely.
-So different then from what you may have been expecting from Luxembourg - the second richest country, GDP per capita, in the world beaten only by the oil-rich Qatar in the Middle East.
+We pulled into Luxembourg City just before nine in the morning at the Centre Gare - the city's main rail station located just outside of the Ville Hauteis.
+This part of town, known as Garer Quartier, is frequented by bands of unemployed men who hang around on street corners back-slapping each other and drinking cans of beer - oh, and oft frequented by tourists eager to shave a few quid off of the cost of a hotel stay - us included.
+Apart from our cheap inter-country coach tickets the rest of Luxembourg's prices were eye-wateringly exorbitant.
+Staying in the Garer Quartier seemed to be our only real option; staying overnight in a more salubrious part of the city was simply not affordable.
+And so, with something of a heavy heart, we slept with the drunks, the night workers and the general undesirables of Lux City (figuratively speaking, of course).
+The tourist mindset is normally programmed to think in terms of 'good and bad' parts of town, but Luxembourg City is not all cute cupcakes, soaring spires and millionaires.
+This city comes with a distinct and incongruous grit of urban.
+In one of the far nicer parts of the city, we happened upon three men in a park openly smoking hard drugs.
+It was really confronting to witness this during the daytime and in close proximity to the sophisticated French café culture and the capital's churches.
+Like two sides of a coin, Luxembourg City's historical sights are intertwined with drug dealers, beggars and petty criminals.
+It was a contrast I found difficult to reconcile; both sides not being from the same but, seemingly, different coins entirely.
+So different, then, from what I was expecting from Luxembourg - the world's second richest country, beaten only by the oil-rich Qatar in the Middle East.

 Luxembourg City straddles a deeply-cut river gorge giving it a spectacular setting as a capital city as well as spectacular defensive properties!
 Left of centre is the Neumunster Abbey.